Tales of Symphonia: Sales and awards

 Over 100,000 copies were sold in the United States during the first two weeks after its release.
 In December 2007, Namco announced that the GameCube version had sold 953,000 copies worldwide, and the PlayStation 2 port had sold 486,000 copies in Japan.
 The bargain reissue for the PlayStation 2 in 2005 sold almost 50,000 copies in Japan by the end of 2006.
-Its total worldwide sales for the GameCube and PS2 have reached 1.6 million units as of 2008, making it the best-selling Tales title to date.
+Its total worldwide sales for the GameCube and PS2 have reached 1.6 million units as of 2008.
 It was also the best-selling Tales title overseas, with more than half of its sales coming from outside Japan, having sold 600,000 units in North America and 250,000 in Europe as of 2008.
 The 2016 PC release sold more than 250,000 copies on Steam, as of April 2018.
-The game is estimated to have sold 2.4 million copies worldwide across all platforms, making it the best-selling title in the franchise.GameSpot named it the best GameCube game of July 2004, and nominated it for the year-end "Best Role-playing Game" award across all platforms.
+The game is estimated to have sold 2.4 million copies worldwide across all platforms, making it one of the best-selling titles in the franchise.

+GameSpot named it the best GameCube game of July 2004, and nominated it for the year-end "Best Role-playing Game" award across all platforms.
 The game has appeared on many top game rankings and received a Japan Game Awards in 2003 for excellence.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tales of Symphonia for "Console Role-Playing Game of the Year".
 The January 2009 issue of Game Informer listed it at #24 in its "Top 25 GameCube Games".
 Nintendo Power ranked Tales of Symphonia 107th in a list of "Top 200 Nintendo Games Ever".
 IGN users placed it 75th in a Top 100 Games list, while GameFAQs users put it at 81st in a similar list.
 In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.